CondeNast/recipe_plugin/README.markdown

 **Multiple Paragraph Support in Summary Section:** Users can now add multiple paragraphs to the Summary field within the plugin.

-**Simplified Partner Registration:** New self-service user interface to [register for a partner key](http://www.ziplist.com/onboard_partners/new) so that your logo and website name sit next to recipes that appear in user recipe boxes and in the ZipList recipe search index.

 The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).
-If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).

 Installation
 ------------